LordAhmed71/DALL-E-2.0/README.md

 3- Generate images by inputting prompts or using the "Surprise Me" feature for random prompts. <br/>
 4- Explore the home page gallery, hover over images to view associated prompts and creator details. <br/>
 5- Share your favorite images with the community using the "Share with Community" button. <br/>
+6- Download images directly from the browser using the FileSaver functionality. <br/>

 ## Contributing
 ### Contributions to this project are welcome!
 To contribute: